-Ferrari decided to sign Raikkonen for 2007., but Schumi retired to enable Massa to stay in Ferrari.
+Ferrari decided to sign Raikkonen for 2007, but Schumacher retired to enable Massa to stay in Ferrari.

-Schumacher managed to overtake Raikkonen during pitstops and won on Ferrari’s home race, Kimi finished second and Robert Kubica in the BMW Sauber finished third, which was his first podium in F1 career.
+Schumacher managed to overtake Raikkonen during pitstops and won the Ferrari’s home race, Kimi finished second and Robert Kubica in the BMW Sauber finished third, which was his first podium in F1 career.

 After his victory in Monza, Schumacher was just two points behind leader Alonso who retired with an engine failure when he was running third.